migueldeicaza/SwiftGodot/Sources/SwiftGodot/SwiftGodot.docc/CustomTypes.md

 }
 ```

-The `@Godot` macro does a few things, it creates a default constructor that follows
+The `@Godot` macro does a few things, it creates a default constructor that
-the convention to call the parent `init()` method and performs any registrations
+follows the convention to call the parent `init()` method and performs any
-that you might have done in your class for variables or methods.
+registrations that you might have done in your class for variables or methods.

+As you will see later, the @Godot macro is applied to a class definition, and
+will scan your type for various other macros to integrate with Godot.
+These
+attributes will not work if you attempt to apply those in a Swift
+extension-method, as the @Godot macro has no visibility into those.

 ### Register Your Type